Ce Level 1 Vs 2 Vs 3 Motorcycle Gear: Ultimate Safety Comparison Guide

 Riding Style And Environment

-- Highway Riding: Focus on impact protection and abrasion resistance motorcycle gear.
+- Highway Riding: Focus on impact protection and abrasion resistance.
+Level 2 is a good match.

 | Riding Environment | Key Gear Features | Recommended CE Level |